phoddie/runmod/readme.md

 	Wi-Fi connected to "MY_WIFI"
 	IP address 192.168.1.24

 Next you'll see an exception in the xsbug debugger telling you there's no mod installed yet.
 That's true.
-Just press go to continue execution.
+Just press the Run button to continue execution.

 	/moddable/examples/experimental/runmod/main.js (80) # Break: require: module "mod" not found!